spinicist/QUIT/README.md

 # Usage #

+There are some example scripts for processing pipelines in the /Scripts directory.
+These print usage instructions if you call them with no arguments.
+They take a set of filenames as input, and you will need to modify the scripts with your particular flip-angles and TRs.

 Each product has some basic usage instructions that will be printed with either the -h or --help options, e.g. “qimcdespot -h".
 The programs will then prompt you to enter flip-angles, TRs, etc. as they require based on your input options.

-Once you are used to the input format, I recommend writing down the input in a plain text file, and then using the redirect operator (“<“) to pass the input to your program.
+Once you are used to the input format, I recommend writing down the input in a plain text file, and then using either the redirect operator (“<“) or a HEREDOC (“<<“)to pass the input to your program.
 If you do this, you can suppress the prompts to enter input with the “-n” option.
-So to run DESPOT1-HIFI you would type:
+So to run DESPOT1-HIFI you would
+type:

 	qidespot1hifi -m mask_file.nii -n spgr_file.nii irspgr_file.nii < in.txt